-The 52C series solar water heaters are a closed circuit solar hot water system with a heat exchanger in the solar storage tank.
+The 52H series solar water heaters are an indirect closed circuit solar hot water system with a heat exchanger in the solar storage tank.
 The heat exchanger and solar collectors form a closed circuit and are filled with closed circuit fluid.
-The closed circuit fluid is a solution of a blue, non-toxic food grade propylene glycol (heat transfer fluid concentrate) mixed with water.
-The heat transfer fluid concentrate is used to lower the freezing temperature of the closed circuit fluid and provides protection against freezing.
+The closed circuit fluid is a solution of a blue, non-toxic food grade propylene glycol concentrate mixed with water.
+The closed circuit concentrate is used to lower the freezing temperature of the closed circuit fluid and provides protection against freezing.

-During installation, the heat transfer fluid concentrate is blended with water.
-The amount of heat transfer fluid concentrate supplied with this water heater provides protection in frost prone areas to a temperature of -7°C. If lower temperatures are anticipated, a greater concentration of heat transfer fluid concentrate in the closed circuit fluid will be required.
+During installation, the closed circuit concentrate is blended with water.
+The amount of closed circuit concentrate supplied with this water heater provides protection in frost prone areas to a certain temperature.
+The table on page 66 lists the percentage of Coolblend concentrate fluid in the closed circuit of each system and the recommended minimum ambient temperature for the system, for the number of bottles supplied with each system.
+If a lower temperature protection is anticipated, additional Coolblend concentrate will be required to provide a greater concentration in the closed circuit fluid.

-The system has NO WARRANTY for freeze damage if non-Rheem approved heat transfer fluid concentrate has been used or if the closed circuit fluid has been incorrectly mixed.
-Refer to "Terms of the Rheem Warranty" on page 4.
+The system has NO WARRANTY for freeze damage if non Rheem approved closed circuit fluid has been used or if the closed circuit fluid has been incorrectly mixed (refer to "Terms of the Rheem Warranty" on page 4).